nrkno/dotnetskolen/README_EN.md

 **Step 4 of 9** - [🔝 Go to top](#-school-of-net) [⬆ Previous step](#step-3---create-solution) [⬇ Next step](#step-5---unit-tests-for-the-domain-model)

 We are going to create an API to retrieve a simplified electronic program guide (EPG) for various channels on NRK TV.
-The idea is that the API could deliver the data for a program guide - e.g the one shown here: <https://info.nrk.no/presse/tvguide/>
+The idea is that the API could deliver the data for a program guide - e.g. the one shown here: <https://info.nrk.no/presse/tvguide/>

 > The model we use for the EPG in this course is simplified compared to [the one used in the PS API](https://webapp-ps-granitt-api-prod-we.azurewebsites.net/swagger/ui/index#/Epg), and is used as an example only.